 It wasn’t pleasant, and what remained was an “essential Jung”, the core of his experiences.
 He knew that inside the temple the mystery of his existence, of his purpose in life, would be answered.
 He was about to cross the threshold when he saw, rising up from Europe far below, the image of his doctor in the archetypal form of the King of Kos, the island site of the temple of Asclepius, Greek god of medicine.
 He told Jung that his departure was premature; many were demanding his return and he, the King, was there to ferry him back.
 When Jung heard this, he was immensely disappointed, and almost immediately the vision ended.
 He experienced the reluctance to live that many who have been ‘brought back’ encounter, but what troubled him most was seeing his doctor in his archetypal form.
 He knew this meant that the physician had sacrificed his own life to save Jung’s.
 On 4 April 1944 – a date numerologists can delight in – Jung sat up in bed for the first time since his heart attack.
 On the same day, his doctor came down with septicæmia and took to his bed.
 He never left it, and died a few days later.

 Apparently Jung also witnessed his doctor’s astral body leave this world for the next.
-It’s no coincidence that writer, Jennifer Palmer, the central figure and narrator in ‘Time is Art‘ also experienced the feeling that her aunt’s astral body or spirit had left the room after she passed.
-This supernatural experience caused Jennifer to experience profound synchronicities.
+It’s no coincidence that writer, Jennifer Palmer, the central figure and narrator in the documentary film, ‘Time is Art‘, also experienced the feeling that her aunt’s astral body or spirit had left the room after she passed.
+This supernatural experience opened her heart and mind to the metaphysical world and caused her to experience profound synchronicities.

 Here is Jung’s account in his own words.